-Note: See Table 49 for information about the mapping of traffic types to use high-slope, low-slope, and non-TCP-slope parameters on 7210 SAS-D.
+See Table 47: Slope behavior (applicable to 7210 SAS-D) for information about the mapping of traffic types to use high-slope, low-slope, and non-TCP-slope parameters on 7210 SAS-D.

 The no form of this command enables the use of 3 WRED slopes per queue.